 A farm shop, organic vegetables and much more in Farrington Gurney

 Have you met Gert?
 You can’t miss her.
 Gert’s the giant cow bursting out of the wall as you enter Farrington’s.
-She was made by a talented artist back in 1991 and has been a local landmark and much-loved member of our family ever since.
+She was made by a talented local artist back in 2001 and has been a local landmark and much-loved member of our family ever since.

-Farrington’s farm shop is based at Home Farm, an idyllic 400-acre-rich working farm in the Somerset village of Farrington Gurney - just a short drive from Bristol and Bath.
+Farrington’s Farm Shop and Cafe is based at Home Farm, an idyllic 400-acre-rich working farm in the Somerset village of Farrington Gurney - just a short drive from Bristol and Bath.
+Located on site is also Farrington's Farm Playbarn and Farm Park.

 It’s home to Tish and Andy Jeffery.
 They took over the running of the farm in 1989 and a couple years later opened their first farm shop called Home Farm Farm Shop.
 This was an exciting project for Tish to get stuck into while bringing up their four children.